快猫短视频

 Women

-Tobacco use can damage a woman’s reproductive health.
-For example, women who smoke are more likely to have trouble getting pregnant.
+Women who smoke are more likely to have trouble getting pregnant.

 Babies of mothers who smoke during and after pregnancy are also more likely to die from sudden infant death syndrome (SIDS).
+These babies are also more likely to get lung infections, asthma, and have problems in school.

 Men

-Other ways smoking tobacco affects your health
+Other ways tobacco use affects your health

 • Increased risk of gum disease and tooth loss